 - free of high anxiety, separation or otherwise

-- Provide copies of 2 negative fecal tests per year, once every 6 months, unless they are on Trifexis, Sentinel, Interceptor, or Advantage Multi for heartworm prevention–then we need it every 12 months.
+- Provide copies of 2 negative fecal tests per year, INCLUDING GIARDIA TEST, once every 6 months, unless they are on Trifexis, Sentinel, Interceptor, or Advantage Multi for heartworm prevention–then we need it every 12 months.
 This is because those 4 heartworm meds are ALSO designed to take care of the intestinal parasites that we worry about around here.
 Keep in mind that YOU must actually go and look at your dog’s poopies soon after they lay them in order to see tapeworms.
 They are visible to our eyes, but will often NOT show up on a fecal exam result.
 So, this is your responsibility as a dog owner to spot tapeworms and have your dog treated for them.
 Tapeworms look similar to grains of rice.
 You can also see Roundworms sometimes, they look like spaghetti.

 - Be current on all inoculations, BY AT LEAST 7 DAYS, and have supplied copies to SVF as described here:

 Bordetella vaccine (kennel cough) ~ required every year